Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 6. **Post to GitHub and/or Create a demo video.** Share early and often.
 Collapsing the time it takes to create a prototype is less of a benefit if nobody has access to what you are working on.
 The goal is to iterate quickly and learn.
 Ship a video of the end-to-end flow daily to somebody... anybody.

+## Next Steps

+**Deploy your prototype to Vercel**
+Share your working prototype by deploying it to [Vercel](https://vercel.com/) for easy sharing and feedback.

+**Share your code on GitHub**
+Upload your code to [GitHub](https://github.com/) for version control and collaboration.

+**Get feedback and iterate**
+This is the whole point!

 ## Common Issues

 **❓ Gemini gets confused or makes unwanted changes**
-→ Start a new Canvas session or move to Cursor
+→ Start a new Canvas session or move to Cursor.

 **❓ Code doesn't work locally**
-→ Paste the error into Cursor chat for a fix
+→ Paste the error into Cursor chat for a fix.

 **❓ Cursor seems "stuck"**
-→ Start a fresh chat session or take a break
+→ Start a fresh chat session or take a break.